 To help make everyone more comfortable, acknowledge the awkwardness and use icebreakers to alleviate it.
 Here are a few ideas to make your next remote meeting more fun:

 - Would you rather [...] or [...]?
-For example, “would you rather dive one mile deep or climb one mile high?”
+For example, "would you rather listen to podcasts or watch a movie in your free time" or “would you rather dive one mile deep or climb one mile high?”
 The wackier, the better

 - Where are you located?
 If your remote meeting is a worldwide experience, asking your coworkers to share their location can be fun and interesting